 - Fashion shows wearing donated costumes from Children's Theatre of Charlotte

 - Animated movies using clay, paper cut-outs or illustrations

 - Podcasts and songs recorded in the sound booth

 Learn more about Studio i or call 704-416-4660.

 Have you ever wanted to learn how to use technology to create digital media?
 Get hands-on with creative experiences in our Satellite Studios!
 These mini-makerspace experiences give people of all ages the opportunity to explore new technologies, create video and audio content, and more.

-Express yourself through animated and live action videos, music, or a combination of the three.
-The Satellite Studios have the tools you need for each step in the production process, including shooting, editing, and sound mixing.
+Express yourself through animated and live action videos, music or a combination of the three.
+Satellite Studios have the tools you need for each step in the production process, including shooting, editing and sound mixing.
 Bring a flash drive to save your completed project or share it online.
-Studio visitors will gain visual literacy and storytelling skills by working with such hardware and software as GarageBand, iMovie, Stop Motion Pro, fully-loaded iPads and MacBooks, and DSLR cameras.
+Studio visitors will gain visual literacy and storytelling skills by working with hardware and software like GarageBand, iMovie, Stop Motion Pro, fully-loaded iPads and MacBooks and DSLR cameras.

 Some projects that can be created include: